 A Palantir model can be submitted to a modeling objective for the following:

-After submitting this model to a modeling objective, you can launch a sandbox deployment to host this model for live inference.
-Once the sandbox is launched and ready, you can perform live inference and connect this model to an operational application.
+After submitting this model to a modeling objective, you can create a release to host this model for live inference.
+Once the deployment is ready, you can perform live inference and connect this model to an operational application.

 The example below shows input for the binary classification model using the single I/O endpoint: